avvo/coding-style/README.md

       .four
     ```

-* Align the parameters of a method call if they span more than one
+* If the parameters of a method call result in a long line, split the
-  line.
-When aligning parameters is not appropriate due to line-length
-  constraints, single indent for the lines after the first is also
-  acceptable.
+  parameters onto multiple lines.
+Align the parameters with a single indent.

     ```Ruby
     # starting point (line is too long)